Rottschaferanders/moonsock/README.md

 # moonsock

-Moonsock is a simple way to connect to a klipper/moonraker 3D printer websocket from anywhere where tokio can be ran and your printer is accessible from the internet.
+Moonsock is a simple way to connect to a klipper/moonraker 3D printer websocket using Rust from anywhere where tokio can be ran and your printer is accessible from the internet.

 # Usage

+When opening up a MoonConnection, make sure you set both the read and write buffers large enough for your use case.
+In the example below, both are set to 1000.

 ## Connect to a printer
 Open up the websocket creating a new MoonConnection inside a tokio runtime.

 ```rust
 // I prefer starting my own tokio runtimes for this sort of use-case.